 Style questions comprise roughly 15-20% of the test.
-The boil down to one question: “What is the most effective word to use in this sentence?”
-Again, you’re thinking like your English teacher.
-There are two main ideas in order to succeed on style questions.
+They boil down to one question: “What is the most effective word to use in this sentence?”
+Again, think like your English teacher.
+There are two main ideas to keep in mind in order to succeed on style questions.

 - The answer should have the same tone as the rest of the passage.

 Punctuation questions comprise roughly 15-20% of the test.
-Though only 10 questions at most, punctuation is the most straightforward part of the test.
-Here are the six study topics:
+Though that’s only 10 questions at most, punctuation is the most straightforward part of the test.
+Here are the six topics:

 - Parentheses and Dashes

 - Periods, Exclamation Points, and Question Marks

 That’s a lot to know, and though every type of punctuation may not show up on the ACT English Test, knowing your punctuation can greatly improve your final score.